-In acknowledgment of the difficulty of measuring $L{Aeq}$ compliance levels directly without contribution from extraneous noise sources, Methodology 1 of the Standard requires the measurement of the $L{A90}$ noise level, with a numerical addition of a minimum of 1.5 dB added to each measurement to account for the expected difference between the wind farm $L{Aeq}$ and $L{A90}$ levels.
+In acknowledgment of the difficulty of measuring L{Aeq} compliance levels directly without contribution from extraneous noise sources, Methodology 1 of the Standard requires the measurement of the L{A90} noise level, with a numerical addition of 1.5 - 2.5 dB added to each measurement to account for the expected difference between the wind farm L{Aeq} and L{A90} levels.
 Methodology 1 considers that all noise measured at the receiver is the result of noise from the wind turbines, with no allowance provided to correct for background noise.
 The standard notes that this method is likely to be a conservative method.